moznion/trilogy-cs-bind/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/trilogy-cs-bind.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/trilogy-cs-bind/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/moznion/trilogy-cs-bind.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/moznion/trilogy-cs-bind/blob/main/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+The reference implementation of this library is [mysql2-cs-bind](https://rubygems.org/gems/mysql2-cs-bind).

 ## Code of Conduct

-Everyone interacting in the Trilogy::Cs::Bind project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/trilogy-cs-bind/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Trilogy::Cs::Bind project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/moznion/trilogy-cs-bind/blob/main/CODE_OF_CONDUCT.md).